Microsoft wasn’t born in the cloud, but soon you won’t be able to tell.

-“We’re rearchitecting all of our applications so that they work natively on Azure,” says Ludovic Hauduc, corporate vice president of Core Platform Engineering in Microsoft Core Services Engineering and Operations (CSEO).
+“We’re rearchitecting all of our applications so that they work natively on Azure,” says Pete Apple, principal service engineer on the Microsoft Digital Employee Experience team.
 “We’re retooling to take advantage of all that the cloud has to offer.”

-Microsoft spent the last five years moving the internal workload of its 60,000 on-premises servers to Azure.
-Thanks to early efforts to modernize some of that workload while migrating it, and to ruthlessly removing everything that wasn’t being used, the company is now running about 6,500 virtual machines in Azure.
-This number dynamically scales up to around 11,000 virtual machines when the company is processing extra work at the end of months, quarters, and years.
-It still has about 1,500 virtual machines on premises, most of which are there intentionally.
-The company is now 97 percent in the cloud.
+Microsoft spent the last eight years moving the internal workload of its 60,000 on-premises servers to Azure.
+Thanks to early efforts to modernize some of that workload while migrating it, and to ruthlessly removing everything that wasn’t being used, the company is now running about 8,500 virtual machines in Microsoft Azure.
+This number dynamically scales up to around 10,000 virtual machines when the company is processing extra work at the end of months, quarters, and years.
+It has less than 300 virtual machines on premises, most of which are there intentionally for support of physical labs.
+The company is now 99 percent in the cloud.

-Now that the company’s cloud migration is done and dusted, it’s Hauduc’s job to craft a framework for transforming Microsoft into a born-in-the-cloud company.
-CSEO will then use that framework to retool all the applications and services that the organization uses to provide IT and operations services to the larger company.
+Now that the company’s cloud migration is done and dusted, it’s Apple’s job to craft a framework for transforming Microsoft into a born-in-the-cloud company.
+Microsoft Digital will then use that framework to retool all the applications and services that the organization uses to provide IT and operations services to the larger company.

 The job is bigger than building a guide for how the company will rebuild applications that support Human Resources, Finance, and so on.
-Hauduc’s team is creating a roadmap for how Microsoft will rearchitect those applications in a consistent, connected way that focuses on the end user experience while also figuring out how to get the more than 3,000 engineers in CSEO who will rebuild those applications to embrace the modern engineering–fueled cultural shift needed for this transformation to happen.
+Apple’s team has created a roadmap for how Microsoft will rearchitect those applications in a consistent, connected way that focuses on the end user experience while also figuring out how to get the more than 3,000 engineers in Microsoft Digital Employee Experience who will rebuild those applications to embrace the modern engineering–fueled cultural shift needed for this transformation to happen.

 Move to the cloud creates transformation opportunity

-Despite good work by good people, CSEO’s engineering model wasn’t ready to scale to the demands of Microsoft’s growth and how fast its internal businesses were evolving.
+Despite good work by good people, Microsoft Digital’s engineering model wasn’t ready to scale to the demands of Microsoft’s growth and how fast its internal businesses were evolving.
 Moving to the cloud created the perfect opportunity to fix it.

 “We would spin up a new vendor team and just get the project done—even if it was a duplication or a slight iteration on top of another project that already had been delivered,” he says.
 “That’s how we ended up with a couple of invoicing systems, a few financial reporting systems, and so on and so forth.”

-Lack of a larger strategy prevented CSEO from building applications that made sense for Microsoft employees.
+Lack of a larger strategy prevented Microsoft Digital from building applications that made sense for Microsoft employees.

 This made for a rough user experience.